-For many students, financing their education means relying on student loans.
-The U.S. Department of Education serves as the primary provider of these loans.
-Once students complete the FAFSA® (Free Application for Federal Student Aid) to determine their financial aid options, many choose to accept the federal student loan offered.
+For many students, paying for school often means taking out student loans.
+The U.S. Department of Education is the main source for these loans.
+After filling out the FAFSA® (Free Application for Federal Student Aid) to explore financial aid options, most students decide to accept the federal loans they’re offered.

 The interest rates on federal student loans are non-negotiable, as they are set by Congress.
 Students must accept the approved rate for each academic year they borrow (repeating the process annually throughout their education).
 Upon graduating from college (including a 6-month grace period), the first monthly student loan payments become due.